-Hilly and surrounded by water, Upper Manhattan's unique geography is crisscrossed with elevated roads, train tracks and other structures attempting to smooth the way.
+Hilly and narrow, Upper Manhattan's unique geography is crisscrossed with elevated roads, train tracks and other paths built to smooth the way.

-Many of these designs, built at the turn of the 20th century, hide stunning arcades that can be explored by bike or by foot.
+Many of these structures, erected at the turn of the 20th century, hide stunning arcades that can be explored by bike or by foot.

 And while these arched paths aren't always easy to reach, they're definitely worth a special visit—jut remember to bring your best camera.